You Might Also Like

 Research shows that 93% of travelers create long-lasting, fond memories based on their experiences with an area’s food and beverage.
 The distinctive local food and beverage products, culinary history and hospitality are the foundation of an area’s character, and that's what attracts both visitors and locals.

-Where We're Going: Our Future
+Our Future Roadmap

 In our 2015 State of the Industry report, we asked professionals in our industry what they expected for our industry in the next 10 years, and what they wanted to see.
 What was our future and how would they like our industry to evolve?
 We incorporated their feedback into an industry initiative called “Food Tourism 2025”.
-So far, this has led to the development and introduction of new tools, products and services such as annual FoodTrekking Awards, our FoodTrekking World event and Business of Food Travel podcast.
+So far, this has led to the development and introduction of new tools, products and services such as our annual FoodTrekking Awards, our FoodTreX events and our Business of Food Travel podcast.
 Over the next several years, we will continue to work with our industry to develop and/or refine our products for both professionals and consumers.
 Would you like to help us chart the course for the future of our industry?
 Join us and become part of our journey.